MicrosoftDocs/globalization/globalization/reference/glossary.md

 ## localization

-The process of adapting a product so that it is suitable for use in another locale.
+The process of adapting a product so that it is suitable for use in a specific locale, including translating the applications user interface and user assistance.).

 ## machine translation (MT)

-Automated translation, commonly by way of statistical methods, neural-networks, or other artificial intelligence.
+Automated translation, commonly by way of statistical methods, neural-networks, or other artificial intelligence techniques.
-Machine translation may be used as a substitute for human translation if the result meets your quality goals.
+Machine translation (MT) may be used as a substitute for human translation if the result meets your quality goals.
 More frequently, MT is used to assist human translators by providing suggested translations of a text.

 ## Multi-Byte Character Set (MBCS)